LCS0613/cysic_multiple_verifier/README.md

     wallet_address: 0x~
   ...
 ```
-## 2. Build multiple cysic-verifier
+## 2. Build multiple cysic-verifier instances
-- Each verifier will create in "cysic-verifier-{wallet name}" and start in screen "{walle_name}"
+- Each verifier will be created in a folder named cysic-verifier-{wallet_name} and will start in a screen session named {wallet_name}.
 ```python
 bash setting.sh
 ```